-- Income from CIL would in all probability be low in the short to medium term, as the Council would be able to pool Section 106 contributions on the strategic sites, which form the bulk of housing supply. - The Council is not compelled to adopt CIL by April 2014.
-CIL can be adopted anytime after this cut-off date. - The system is still relatively new and is being levied by only a handful of authorities.
-Changes may occur as more authorities start to charge CIL and issues emerge.
-Adopting later would leave a period of time in which these issues could be resolved before the Council adopts CIL.

-- CIL requires a considerable input of Council resources (both time and money) and it is therefore vital that the potential income justifies this investment.
-Our high level assessment indicates that CIL income is likely to be modest, at least in the short term. - Considering all these points, it is our view that the Council should not proceed immediately to commence a programme for adopting CIL in the District.
-However, the Council should review its position on a regular basis, particularly after April 2014, when restrictions on the use of pooled Section 106 contributions come into effect.
+- Income from CIL would in all probability be low in the short to medium term, as the Council would be able to pool Section 106 contributions on the strategic sites, which form the bulk of housing supply. - The Council is not compelled to adopt CIL by April 2015.
+CIL can be adopted anytime after this cut-off date. - The system is still relatively new and a growing number of authorities have adopted CIL, which is giving rise to issues with the original and amended regulations.
+Further changes may occur as more authorities start to charge CIL and issues emerge.
+Adopting later would leave a period of time in which these issues could be resolved before the Council adopts CIL. - S CIL requires a considerable input of Council resources (both time and money) and it is therefore vital that the potential income justifies this investment.
+Our high level assessment indicates that CIL income is likely to be modest, at least in the short term. - S Considering all these points, it is our view that the Council may not be best served by proceeding immediately to commence a programme for adopting CIL in the District.
+However, the Council should review its position on a regular basis, particularly after April 2015, when restrictions on the use of pooled Section 106 contributions come into effect.